solarslurpi/GrowBuddies/docs/growbuddyServer.md

-## Using Rsync to Copy Files from Rasp Pi to Another Computer
+## Using Rsync
 Rsync is a very useful utiity on the Raspberry Pi.
-I document my use here because I keep forgetting how to send the command.
+I document my use here because I keep forgetting how to use it.
 Currently I am on a Windows PC.
 The challenge is to start an Bash session in the right directory.
 - open Explorer, go to the directory to use rsync, type in bash in the text field for the filepath.

 :::{figure} images/explorer_with_bash.jpg